 Only those organizations with a description of their board, council, or committee position/s on file with The Volunteer Center will be eligible to receive contact information for persons interested in serving in leadership positions.

 In an effort to measure the impact of this effort, individuals and organizations using the Reno County on Board service will be asked to notify The Volunteer Center when the Reno County On Board service results in a new board, council, or committee member being elected or placed.

 Call us at 620-665-4960 or send e-mail to email@example.com

 The Friends in Action Shopping Team (F.A.S.T.) facilitates independent living for seniors by providing a low-cost personalized grocery shopping and delivery service.
 Seniors are called for their grocery list, and registered volunteers do the personalized shopping and home delivery of groceries twice a month.

 Started in November of 2014, F.A.S.T. is rapidly growing and provides a much-needed service in the community.
 For those over age 65, shopping for groceries can be a challenge.
 If you know of someone who could benefit from this service or if you are interested in volunteering for this program, please call 620-665-4960.
-This is a volunteer-based service with a small delivery fee.
+This is a volunteer-based service.